VEuPathDB/StaticContent/content/common/webinars.md

 <hr> <!-- ==== UPCOMING WEBINARS =============================== -->

 <h3>Upcoming Webinars</h3>
-Release webinar dates are subject to change due to production issues that may arrise during a release.
+Release webinar dates are subject to change due to production issues that may arise during a release.
 Registration links will be available 7-10 days prior to a release webinar.
 <hr>
 <div id="contents">